TomasHubelbauer/scrape-github-invoices/doc/tasks.md

 `a href` indicates the file name so we can move the files once all downloads complete.

-## Consider implementing OTP with the GitHub seed to be able to derive 2FA code myself
+## Consider implementing OTP with the GitHub seed to be able to derive 2FA code

-If successful, this can be made fully automatic.
+If successful, this sript can be made fully automatic.

 ## Follow along with the headless download issue